steelbrain/ffmpeg-over-ip/README.md

 of these files can be flexible.
 To identify which paths are being used, you can invoke either with `--debug-print-search-paths`.

 Template/example configuration files are provided in this repository for your convinience.
-Unless the server and the client share the same filesystem, you may have to specify `pathMappings` in the server configuration file.
+Unless the server and the client share the same filesystem, you may have to specify `rewrites` in the server configuration file.

 ## Usage